RebelToolbox/RebelDocumentation/api/class_projectsettings.rst

 When naming a Project Settings property, use the full path to the setting including the category.
 For example, ``"application/config/name"`` for the project name.
 Category and property names can be viewed in the Project Settings dialog.

-**Feature tags:** Project settings can be overridden for specific platforms and configurations (debug, release, ...) using `feature tags <https://docs.rebeltoolbox.com/en/latest/tutorials/export/feature_tags.html>`__.
+**Feature tags:** Project settings can be overridden for specific platforms and configurations (debug, release, ...) using :doc:`feature tags </tutorials/export/feature_tags>`.

 **Overriding:** Any project setting can be overridden by creating a file named ``override.cfg`` in the project's root directory.
 This can also be used in exported projects by placing this file in the same directory as the project binary.
-Overriding will still take the base project settings' `feature tags <https://docs.rebeltoolbox.com/en/latest/tutorials/export/feature_tags.html>`__ in account.
+Overriding will still take the base project settings' :doc:`feature tags </tutorials/export/feature_tags>` in account.
 Therefore, make sure to *also* override the setting with the desired feature tags if you want them to override base project settings on all platforms and configurations.

 Properties
 ----------